JerryI/wolfram-js-frontend/README.md

 # Installation
 [The freeware Wolfram Engine](https://www.wolfram.com/engine/) is required (Version 13.3 or higher is recommended).

-On macOS, if you have [Homebrew](https://brew.sh/) installed, you can install this app through [Homebrew Cask](https://github.com/Homebrew/homebrew-cask):
+On macOS, if you have [Homebrew](https://brew.sh/) installed, you can install it through [Homebrew Cask](https://github.com/Homebrew/homebrew-cask):

 ```shell
 brew install --cask wolfram-engine